 Once you’re done with work for the day, remove yourself from your workspace.
 This will separate your mind from work and allows you to relax for the rest of the day.
 This should be one of the main goals of creating a separate workspace.

-Please return to us for more fun and informative articles all related to productivity and modern-day technology!
+Please return to us for more fun and informative articles on productivity and modern-day technology!
 Consider subscribing to our newsletter for regular tutorials, news articles, and guides to help you in your day-to-day tech life.